 Be picky when shopping for automatics.
 “They're awful,” says Ivan.
 The Mk IV automatic transmission can be ready to bite the dust at around 100,000 miles.
-“They’ll start to slip and then it only gets worse,” he added, “it’s better to just replace them; they’re very difficult to rebuild.”
+“They’ll start to slip, and then it only gets worse,” he added, “it’s better to just replace them; they’re very difficult to rebuild.”

-More Things To Check in a Mk IV
+More Things to Check in a Mk IV

 Ivan said the suspensions are pretty stout from the factory.
 Main components like the struts/shocks last surprisingly long.

-In fact, Ivan said that he hasn’t seen a blown set of struts at Axis Motoring, high mileage or not.
+In fact, Ivan said that he hadn’t seen a blown set of struts at Axis Motoring, high mileage or not.
 Other bits, however, do need attention: the front strut top-mounts (often called the “donuts”) wear over time as well as the front lower control arm bushings.
 Neither should be a deal breaker.

 Exteriors and Interiors